ELIXIR: Organisation and structure

 ELIXIR is an inter-governmental organisation which brings together existing bioinformatics resources.
-It is coordinated by the ELIXIR Hub, based alongside the European Molecular Biology Laboratory’s European Bioinformatics Institute (EMBL-EBI) on the Wellcome Trust Genome Campus in Hinxton, Cambridge.
+It is coordinated by the ELIXIR Hub, based alongside the European Bioinformatics Institute of the European Molecular Biology Laboratory (EMBL-EBI) on the Wellcome Trust Genome Campus in Hinxton, Cambridge.

 The members of the ELIXIR consortium are European countries, represented by their governments and ministries; the scientific community in each member country develops their national Node, which operates the services and resources that are part of ELIXIR.
 Each ELIXIR Node is itself a network of national life science organisations, coordinated by a lead institute.

 European Molecular Biology Laboratory is an intergovernmental organisation so it is the only Node that is not associated with a country.

 ELIXIR focuses efforts around five central areas of activity, referred to as Platforms.
 These cover Data, Tools, Compute, Interoperability and Training.
 Work in these areas is intended to improve access to open data resources and tools by improving connectivity, discoverability and access to computational power, as well as developing training for users and service providers to meet these aims.

 ELIXIR supports users addressing the Grand Challenges in life science research across diverse domains.
 ELIXIR supports a range of self-selected Communities, which focus on high-level topics such as ‘Human Data’ and ‘Plant Sciences’ to more specific and focused disciplines such as ‘Metabolomics’ and ‘Intrinsically Disordered Proteins’, as well as a community dedicated to the ‘Galaxy’ resource.
 These communities are in place to develop bioinformatic and data standards, services and training that are required to facilitate that community to reach their scientific goals.

 Participants

-As of August 2019 the following countries and EMBL-EBI have signed the ELIXIR Consortium Agreement (ECA) in order to become a member of ELIXIR: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.
+As of September 2023 the following countries and EMBL-EBI have signed the ELIXIR Consortium Agreement (ECA) in order to become a member of ELIXIR: Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Luxembourg, the Netherlands, Norway, Portugal, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.

-Cyprus is an Observer country, working towards ratifying the ECA in the near future.
+Austria, Cyprus and Romania are Observer countries, working towards ratifying the ECA in the near future.

 Countries that have signed the ECA are allocated representation on the ELIXIR Board.

 The preparatory phase of ELIXIR was coordinated by Professor Dame Janet Thornton of EMBL-EBI.

 The Founding Director of ELIXIR, Dr Niklas Blomberg, took up his position in the new ELIXIR Hub in Cambridge in May 2013.
+He left ELIXIR in December 2023 and Prof Tim Hubbard has been appointed the new Director as of March 2024.